 What is PAS 2060?

-PAS 2060 is the internationally recognised specification for carbon neutrality and builds on the existing PAS 2050 environmental standard.
+PAS 2060 is the internationally recognised specification for carbon neutrality published by BSI.
 It sets out the requirements for quantifying, reducing and offsetting greenhouse gas (GHG) emissions for organisations and products.

 In order to achieve the certification, a company must:

-- Measure the footprint within a clearly defined boundary.
+- Measure the footprint within a clearly defined boundary (for example, the lifecycle of a product, or Scope 1 and 2 for organsations).

 - Develop a qualifying explanatory statement (QES) including: